-Nursing Interview Questions : Have you ever stepped into a leadership role?
+Nursing interview questions: Have you ever stepped into a leadership role?

 To answer the question you do not need to mention only official leadership roles you may have served.
 Mention any situation where you had to step up and take charge of the situation.
 Share the situation in detail and mention what made you step into the leadership role and highlight other people that were involved.
 Always end the question by sharing something positive that you took from the situation.

-I have served as a charge nurse many times.
+I’ve served as a charge nurse many times.
 During my time as a charge nurse, I had to respond to rapid responses, lead code teams, and make quick decisions.
 I also had the task to give patient assignments fairly.

 Healthcare institutes are responsible for other people’s lives so they want to hire the best and most reliable nurses.
 Education is highly important for healthcare employers.
-The candidates should mention situations where you provided exceptional patient care and made extra efforts to educate not just patients but also their families.
+The candidates should mention situations where they provided exceptional patient care and made extra efforts to educate not just patients but also their families.

 While explaining the situations do not just stick to your perspective.
 Always share the perspective of the patient’s family.
 Do not use a negative tone or words for the family of the patients.
 Take ownership of your actions even if they are wrong.
 Never forget to mention the positives you took from the whole situation.

-It is essential to understand that the patients are not familiar with medical jargon.
+It is essential to understand that patients are not familiar with medical jargon.
 Using complex words can make patients more anxious.
 While sharing the situation mention the terminology you used to make sure the patient understood you.

 Simple words must be used while communicating with patients and their families as they are not medically trained.
 These people use the teach-back method to ensure they understand the information relayed to them by the healthcare professionals.
-While communicating with the family of a patient that went through tonsil surgery I had to replace complex words like acetaminophen with a simple term like Tylenol.
+While communicating with the family of a patient that went through tonsil surgery, I had to replace complex words like acetaminophen with a simple term like Tylenol.